 We’re campaigning right now for world leaders to make bold commitments and deliver them quickly – sign our petition.

+So how are they doing?
 There are many good trackers monitoring various financial pieces of the Ebola response, including those from the Office for the Coordination of Humanitarian Affairs (OCHA), the UN, and the World Bank.
 But to get the full picture we need to understand the story behind the figures: Which countries have really committed ambitious amounts?
 How much money is additional to existing commitments for health and development?
 How many are filling the most urgent needs by providing materials and specialist health care workers?

 Here, we set out the latest on what key countries have promised—our best attempt at outlining which countries have committed most to Ebola across three categories: financing, health care personnel, and in-kind contributions.